Keats/validator/README.md

 ```

 ### regex
-Tests whether the string matchs the regex given. `regex` takes
+Tests whether the string matches the regex given. `regex` takes
 1 string argument: the path to a static Regex instance.

 Examples: